osynge/whenenv/README.md

 ## Background.

-Using this "Configuration Matrix" plugin in for Jenkins Builds makes it difficult to decouple the matrix settings from the to seperate out reusable code from branching paramters. whenenv addresses this problem, but may well have other uses.
+Using this "Configuration Matrix" plugin in for Jenkins Builds makes it difficult to decouple the matrix settings from the to separate out reusable code from branching parameters. whenenv addresses this problem, but may well have other uses.

 whenenv was designed with the assumption that matrix jobs will be in a regular state of change around axis and thier values.

-Managing jenkins builds usually requires a different script for every job, but with whenenv, all of the envroment variable branching is coded in pattern matching, leaving you to consentrate on excptional cases and reuse all your build script fragments.
+Managing jenkins builds usually requires a different script for every job, but with whenenv, all of the environment variable branching is coded in pattern matching, leaving you to concentrate on exceptional cases and reuse all your build script fragments.

 ## How does whenenv work?

-(A) whenenv reads enviroment variables, presented from a jenkisn matrix job and tries to run jobs to execute a goal.
+1. whenenv reads environment variables, presented from a jenkins matrix job and tries to run jobs to execute a goal.

-(B) The jobs that make up a goal are exeuted in order defined by the goals requirements.
+2. The jobs that make up a goal are executed in order defined by the goals requirements.

-(B) Goals are specified as jobs with dependancies, that scripts can provide solutions for.
+3. Goals are specified as jobs with dependencies, that scripts can provide solutions for.
 Goals can be nested.

-(C) Goals are achived when each dependacy has beeen resolved with a Job that provides the dependacy.
+4. Goals are achieved when each dependency has been resolved with a Job that provides the dependency.

-(D) The most specific job will be selected in preferance to the least specific job.
-This binding is as late as possible allowing execution to be overwriten easily.
+5. The most specific job will be selected in preference to the least specific job.
+This binding is as late as possible allowing execution to be overwritten easily.

-(E) Jobs may excute shell scripts and publish the results to later scripts.
+6. Jobs may execute shell scripts and publish the results to later scripts.

-(F) any successfull job providing a met depednacy will never be run a second time and that requirement is considered handled.
+7. Any successful job providing a met dependency will never be run a second time and that requirement is considered handled.

-These simple rules allow Jobs to be processed in an order that is defined by the matrix paramters which are presented to whenenv as enviroment variables.
+These simple rules allow Jobs to be processed in an order that is defined by the matrix parameters which are presented to whenenv as environment variables.

-A simple stack and processed job log is used to preven jobs being run more than once during goal completion.
+A simple stack and processed job log is used to prevent jobs being run more than once during goal completion.

 ## About Jenkins

-Jenkins is a very flexable tool for doing automated builds.
+Jenkins is a very flexible tool for doing automated builds.

-Jenkins "Configuration Matrix" plugin make Jenkisn a tool for testing ranges of settings, displaying agregate test results and easily identifying job failures.
+Jenkins "Configuration Matrix" plugin make Jenkins a tool for testing ranges of settings, displaying aggregate test results and easily identifying job failures.

-Matrix (range) testing is commonly used for portability testing, comparative branch testing, and seeing how build paramters effect tests.
+Matrix (range) testing is commonly used for portability testing, comparative branch testing, and seeing how build parameters effect tests.

-whenenv aims is to reduce the maintenance work for writing matrix jobs, and to benifit from code reuse.
+whenenv aims is to reduce the maintenance work for writing matrix jobs, and to benefit from code reuse.

 Assuming you are running a 3 axis matrix job, with the following axis: